Name

 Available in: English Language icon

-Maple Leaf Gardens is a historic building located at the northwest corner of Carlton Street and Church Street in Toronto, Ontario, Canada.
-The building was initially constructed as an arena to host ice hockey games, but has since been reconstructed for other uses.
-Today, Maple Leaf Gardens is a multi-purpose facility, with Loblaws occupying retail space on the lower floors and an arena for Toronto's Ryerson University, known as Mattamy Athletic Centre at the Gardens, occupying the top level.
+Maple Leaf Gardens is a historic building located at the northwest corner of Carlton Street and Church Street within Toronto, Canada's Garden District.
+The building was originally constructed in 1931 as an indoor arena to host ice hockey games.

 It was home to the Toronto Huskies (1946–1947) in their single season in the Basketball Association of America (a forerunner of the National Basketball Association), the Toronto Marlboros of the Ontario Hockey League, the Toronto Toros of the World Hockey Association (1974–1976), the Toronto Blizzard of the North American Soccer League (1980–1982 indoor seasons), the Toronto Shooting Stars of the National Professional Soccer League (1996–1997), and the Toronto Rock of the National Lacrosse League (1999–2000).
 The NBA's Buffalo Braves played a total of 16 regular season games at Maple Leaf Gardens from 1971 to 1975.
 The NBA's Toronto Raptors played six games at the Gardens from 1997 to 1999, mostly when SkyDome was unavailable.

-It was also one of the few venues outside the United States where Elvis Presley performed in concert (April 2, 1957).
-In 1972, Maple Leaf Gardens hosted game 2 of the famous Summit Series between Team Canada and the USSR.
-Team Canada won the game 4–1.
+The arena was also one of the few venues outside the United States where Elvis Presley performed in concert (April 2, 1957).
+In 1972, Maple Leaf Gardens hosted Game 2 of the famous Summit Series between Team Canada and the USSR—Team Canada won the game 4–1.

 wikipedia icon cc icon